itays/multitenent-ecommerce/memory-bank/progress.md

 ## What Works

-- Basic Storybook setup is installed.
+- Basic Storybook setup is installed and configured for Tailwind.
-- The core `Button` component (`src/components/ui/button.tsx`) exists.
+- The core `Button` component (`src/components/ui/button.tsx`) exists with Storybook stories.
+- The core `Input` component (`src/components/ui/input.tsx`) exists with Storybook stories.
 - Storybook stories for the `Button` component variants (`default`, `neutral`, `reverse`, `noShadow`), sizes, and disabled state are available (`src/stories/Button.stories.tsx`).

 ## What's Left to Build